adamvan101/MoMoneyMod/README.md

 I'm new to modding this game, and I was unable to change the button icon, but it adds a "roads" button to the end of the toolbar.
 That will toggle the input box in the top left corner.

-Almost all of the code came from either here [City Vitals](https://github.com/rob-williams/CityVitalsWatchMod) or here [Magic Mapper](https://github.com/lxteo/Cities-Skylines-Mapper), so many thanks to them!
+Almost all of the code came from either [City Vitals](https://github.com/rob-williams/CityVitalsWatchMod) or [Magic Mapper](https://github.com/lxteo/Cities-Skylines-Mapper), so many thanks to them!